 - 2. Select Report Type.
-Daily report, weekly report, monthly report and custom are supported. - 3.
+Daily report, weekly report, and monthly report are supported. - 3.
 Select Statistics Time. - 4.
 Click Counting to generate report. - 5.
 (Optional) Click Export in the upper right corner to export the data in desired format (.txt and xls. are selectable.).